Thanksgiving Cactus: Grow And Care Guide

 Colors

 Thanksgiving cactus come in many brilliant colors, and look a bit like a stationary firework display when they are in full bloom!
-You will find Thanksgiving cactus come in various shades of light pink, dark pink, peach, rose, lavender, orange and white.
+You will find them in various shades of light pink, dark pink, peach, rose, lavender, orange and white.

 Thanksgiving Cactus Vs Christmas Cactus